gaborbencsik/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+Block elements take up as much horizontal space as they can and do not let any other element next to them by default.
+While inline elements do not break the flow.
+It is not possible to set height and width values for inline elements.

+Inline block is similar to inline (so they do not break the flow) but they accept height and width values.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]